- President Sánchez proposes Eurobonds to ensure resources in coronavirus crisis.

-- + Nationalist bias against the South threatens the EU’s political and economic union.
+- In part, nationalist bias against the South threatens the EU’s political and economic union.

-These three countries and their leaders are now the forefront of the European South, which is looking towards the EU and its member states for solidarity: “If the European Union exists for anything, it is for crises like these,” stated Sanchez.
-Sanchez & company have brought from the dead an old and never fully accepted tool: eurobonds, or as some call them today, coronabonds.
+These three countries and their leaders are now the forefront of the European South, which is looking towards the EU and its member states for solidarity: “If the European Union exists for anything, it is for crises like these,” stated Sánchez.
+Sánchez has brought from the dead an old and never fully accepted tool: eurobonds, or as some call them today, coronabonds.
 This tool, which was heavily discussed back in the 2008 crisis without success, would share debt among all EU member states.
 The debt from the most financially weak countries due to coronavirus measures would shrink with eurobonds, thus allowing these countries to cheaply borrow money with lower debt risks.
-However, to Sanchez & company’s detriment, history has repeated itself.
+However, to Sánchez’s and other leaders’ detriment, history has repeated itself.

 The reaction by some Northern EU member states (headed by Germany and the Netherlands) has been the opposite of solidarity.
 This response should not come as a surprise.
 The mistrust and ideological biases that drove the 2008 divisions between the North and the South of Europe have not disappeared, and instead have come back to play.
 Only this time, the problem being faced is very different, and so are its implications for the future of the EU.